apache/flink-cdc/docs/content/connectors/mongodb-cdc.md

 We choose **MongoDB's official Kafka Connector** instead of the **Debezium's MongoDB Connector** cause they use a different change data capture mechanism.

-- For Debezium's MongoDB Connector, it read the `oplog.rs` collection of each replicaset's master node.
+- For Debezium's MongoDB Connector, it read the `oplog.rs` collection of each replica-set's master node.
 - For MongoDB's Kafka Connector, it subscribe `Change Stream` of MongoDB.

 MongoDB's `oplog.rs` collection doesn't keep the changed record's update before state, so it's hard to extract the full document state by a single `oplog.rs` record and convert it to change log stream accepted by Flink (Insert Only, Upsert, All).
-Additionally, MongoDB 5 (released in July) has changed the oplog format, so the current Debezium connector cannot be used with it.
+Additionally, MongoDB 5 (released in July 2021) has changed the oplog format, so the current Debezium connector cannot be used with it.

-**Change Stream** is a new feature provided by MongoDB 3.6 for replica sets and sharded clusters allows applications to access real-time data changes without the complexity and risk of tailing the oplog.
+**Change Stream** is a new feature provided by MongoDB 3.6 for replica sets and sharded clusters that allows applications to access real-time data changes without the complexity and risk of tailing the oplog.<br>
 Applications can use change streams to subscribe to all data changes on a single collection, a database, or an entire deployment, and immediately react to them.

 **Lookup Full Document for Update Operations** is a feature provided by **Change Stream** which can configure the change stream to return the most current majority-committed version of the updated document.
-Because of this, we can easily collect the latest full document and convert the change log to Flink's **Upsert Changelog Stream**.
+Because of this feature, we can easily collect the latest full document and convert the change log to Flink's **Upsert Changelog Stream**.

-By the way, Debezium's MongoDB change streams exploration mentioned by [DBZ-435](https://issues.redhat.com/browse/DBZ-435) is on roadmap.
+By the way, Debezium's MongoDB change streams exploration mentioned by [DBZ-435](https://issues.redhat.com/browse/DBZ-435) is on roadmap.<br>
-If it's done, we can support both for users to choose.
+If it's done, we can consider integrating two kinds of source connector for users to choose.

 ### DataStream Source